HoGentTIN/linux-training-labs/README.md

 ## Usage

 To work on these lab assignments, it is not recommended to clone this repository directly.
 Instead, either create a fork under your own account, or download the code as a .zip file (and initialize a Git repository in the unpacked directory).
+That way, you can commit your own changes and lab notes and keep them in your own repository.

 You can launch lab environments from each subdirectory that has a `Vagrantfile` by running: